Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Why do I only see 2 months of data in GA4 Explorations?

-The default data retention setting is 2 months.
-If you never changed it, GA4 has been deleting your Exploration data every 60 days.
-Change it in Admin > Data Settings > Data Retention.
-The change is not retroactive.
-You will need to wait for new data to accumulate.
+Because 2 months is the default, and you never changed it.
+GA4 has been deleting your Exploration data every 60 days the whole time.
+Fix it in Admin > Data Settings > Data Retention.
+The change isn't retroactive, so you'll have to wait for new data to build up.

 Does GA4 data retention affect standard reports?

-No. Standard reports (Acquisition, Engagement, Monetization, Tech) use pre-aggregated tables that are not subject to retention limits.
-They persist indefinitely.
-Only Explorations are affected.
+No. Standard reports (Acquisition, Engagement, Monetization, Tech) run on pre-aggregated tables that the retention limit never touches.
+They stick around for as long as your property does.
+Only Explorations get cut.

 Is changing GA4 data retention to 14 months retroactive?

-No. Data already deleted under the 2-month default cannot be recovered.
-The 14-month window starts from the date you change the setting.
-You will not see 14 months of data until 14 months after making the change.
+No. Whatever was already deleted under the 2-month default is gone for good.
+The 14-month window starts the day you flip the setting.
+So you won't have a full 14 months of data until 14 months after you make the change.

 Does GA4 data retention affect BigQuery exports?

-No. Once data is exported to BigQuery, it exists outside GA4's retention system.
-BigQuery export is not retroactive either.
-It only captures data from the day you enable it.
+No. Once your data lands in BigQuery, it lives outside GA4's retention system.
+But BigQuery export isn't retroactive either.
+It only catches data from the day you switch it on.

 What is the maximum data retention period in GA4?